goadesign/pulse/pool/README.md

 returns an error if the job could not be stopped.
 This can happen if the job key is invalid, the node is closed or the pool shutdown.

+## Scheduling

+The `Schedule` method of the `Node` struct can be used to schedule jobs to be dispatched or stopped on a recurring basis.
+The method takes as input a job producer and invokes it at the specified interval.
+The job producer returns a list of jobs to be started and stopped.

+`Schedule` makes it possible to maintain a pool of jobs for example in a multi-tenant system.
+See the [examples](../examples/pool) for more details.

 ## Data Flows

 The following sections provide additional details on the internal data flows